Guide to Getting a California Nursing License

 Beaches, historic sites, sunshine, mountains, high paying contracts... what’s not to love about nursing in California?
 California has the most travel jobs available, reputable nurse-patient staffing ratios, and some of the highest-paying contracts in the country.
 It has a diverse population of over 38 million and is home to some of the top-ranked hospitals in the nation.

 With all the perks of working and living in California, it’s no wonder that the Board of Nursing is kept busy year-round.
 For starters, it is not a compact or walk-through state.
 California has a very specific process for obtaining a license, which can be take up to many weeks or even months before nurses get the green-light.
-Understanding the California licensing process and the steps involved can reduce frustration and ensure that you can get your California license with as few time consuming delays and headaches as possible.
-So we’re here to help!
+Understanding the California licensing process and the steps involved can reduce frustration and ensure that you can get your California license with as few time-consuming delays and headaches as possible.
+We’re here to help!

 For all of the official information and to get the process started, you’re going to want to visit (and bookmark) the California Board of Nursing.
 Since we’re just here to help and are not the gatekeepers, always refer to the BON for official processes and requirements!

 You can receive your California license by endorsement in two ways.
 Either way is going to cost you, whether it’s time or money, so it’s entirely up to you.
 But seriously, don’t let the process discourage you!